Veblen Goods: Indulging in Status and Luxury for Emotional Satisfaction

 One classic example of Veblen Goods is luxury cars.
 Brands like Rolls-Royce and Ferrari are not just vehicles for transportation; they are symbols of wealth and status.
 People are willing to pay a premium for these cars not because they are necessarily better in terms of or features, but because of the prestige associated with owning them.

-In Canada, we can see the influence of Veblen Goods in the real estate .
+In Canada, we can see the influence of Veblen Goods in the .
 In cities like Toronto and Vancouver, where housing prices are sky-high, owning a luxury home is not just about having a comfortable place to live.
 It's about showcasing your social status and success to the world.

 The Psychology Behind Veblen Goods